nevrome/cultrans.bronzeageburials.article2019/review/answer_to_review_2.md

 > I also still have some issues with how sample size is effectively being ignored once proportions are computed, and I think this should be emphasised more strongly as I expect not everyone would be reading beyond the conclusion section.

-I changed the wording of the conclusion to make this very clear.
+I made some major changes to the conclusion to make this very clear.

 > Please find below some further minor comments on the revised text.
 Overall, I think this is a great piece of work and I will look forward to follow-ups, including the simulation work that was excluded from this manuscript.